osohq/repository-api-oso-authorization/tutorial/app-tutorial.md

 | `admin` | [`list_directories`, `download_file`, `create_directory`, `upload_file`] |
 | `owner` | [`list_directories`, `download_file`, `create_directory`, `upload_file`] |

-The Polar syntax to implement the associations referenced in the *Repository Roles* table.
+The Polar syntax to implement the associations is referenced in the *Repository Roles* table.
 We simply add this code below the `permissions` definition.

 ```Ruby
 resource Repository {